brand-nap/tech-elevator/module-3/11_Intro_to_Vue_JS/exercise/README.md

 > When you've completed this task, 14 of 15 tests pass.

-## Step Six: Add `disabled` class
+## Step Six: Add `inactive` class

-You should be able to add the `disabled` class to any row where the user status is equal to `Disabled`.
+You should be able to add the `inactive` class to any row where the user status is equal to `Inactive`.

 > When you've completed this task, all tests pass.